 The Opal Coast is a quite touristic area, so there is no shortage of accommodation!
 For our part, we opted for a small studio in the area of Saint-Tricat (below Calais in the countryside).
 As it was the beginning of the summer holidays, the prices of rentals on the coast had risen sharply… But then there are also lots of campsites and hotels in the area!

 To see all available places to stay you can use the map below.
 Simply enter your dates and use the zoom to get to your desired area.
 Refine your search by using the filters (accomodation type, price and reviews).

-To book the accommodation we went through Airbnb (by far the most convenient for last minute reservations).
+To book the accommodation we went through a booking platform (by far the most convenient for last minute reservations).

-Price: The studio cost us 38€ per night (including airbnb costs).
-We had this studio.
+Price: The studio cost us 38€ per night (including additional fees).